Instagram Music Not Working: 10 Proven Fixes (2026)

 Under three hours for most platform-wide events.

-That’s based on the music outages we’ve tracked since 2024 against the public Meta Status timeline.
+That tracks with the public Meta Status timeline for past music outages.
 Smaller account-specific issues can take 24 to 48 hours, and bug reports submitted through Help can take up to two weeks for a human response, although automated fixes often arrive sooner once your ticket joins a wider pattern.

 Can a VPN safely unlock Instagram Music in restricted countries?